CaesarXInsanium/StructureInterpretationNotes/Notes/Procedures.md

 program that can work on higher and higher levels of abstraction and reuse instructions and operations without repeat the definitions.

-Procedures that only work on numbers can be limiting. `Higher Order`{.verbatim}
-procedures are those that accept functions as arguments and can return functions as results.
+Procedures that only work on numbers can be limiting. `Higher Order` procedures are those that accept functions as arguments and can return functions as results.